Team-1280/jankboard-2/README.md

 This project is released as free software under the [GNU General Public License](./LICENSE).
-What that entails for a developer seeking to use portions of this codebase, or even the entirety of the codebase, for your own purposes, is the following:
+What that entails for a developer seeking to use portions of this codebase, or even the entirety of the codebase, for their own purposes, is the following:

-You are given the right to copy, modify, and distribute this software, in its entirety or just a portion of it, with or without modification, provided you meet the following requirements:
+You are given the freedom (rights) to copy, modify, and distribute this software, in its entirety or just a portion of it, with or without modification, provided you meet the following requirements:

-- If you do make modifications to the software, you are required to release them, also under the terms of the GPL v3, **if you are planning to distribute the software**.
-However, this is not required if you are not planning to distribute it.
+- If you do make modifications to the software, you are required to release the source code of your modifications, also under the terms of the GPL v3, **if you are planning to distribute the software**.
+However, this is **not required if you are not planning to distribute it**.
 See below.
 - You may modify or use it however you'd like personally or internally (within an organization, like your robotics team), without releasing your changes or code under the GPL.
 This means that if you make a custom dashboard based on